 Q: What are the main commodities transported by rail in the U.S.?
 A: The primary commodities transported by rail in the U.S. include coal, chemicals, agricultural products, intermodal containers, and automotive products.

 Q: How do railroads contribute to sustainability?
 A: Railroads are more fuel-efficient than trucks, reducing carbon emissions per ton-mile.
-They also alleviate highway congestion and reduce wear and tear on public infrastructure.
+They also alleviate highway congestion and reduce wear and tear on public infrastructure And that's really what it comes down to..

 Q: What is precision scheduled railroading (PSR)?
 A: PSR is an operating model that focuses on running trains on a fixed schedule, rather than waiting for them to be fully loaded.
 This approach improves efficiency, reduces costs, and enhances customer service.